HAadams/Offroad-Panoptic-Segmentation/VideoApplication/README.md

 ![configformat1](images/configformat1.png)

-If running with a fine-tuned baseline Detectron2 panoptic segmentation model, then the values a shown below should be specified.
+If running with a fine-tuned baseline Detectron2 panoptic segmentation model, then the values as shown below should be specified.

 ![configformat2](images/configformat2.png)